murribu/wcsb/src/notes/meetings.2024-10-21.md

 [[people.board.Jay Galbreath]] said that it was unprecedented to send the resolution in March because it was so narrowly passed.
 He asked the board to consider a policy to dictate how many votes are needed on a resolution to pass it along to the legislature.

-[[people.board.Tonja Hibma]] says she would vote to rescind, in order to take a neutral stance.
+[[people.board.Tonja Hibma]] said she would vote to rescind, in order to take a neutral stance.
 She said that this would be a good opportunity to look at TISA funding and get more money from the state of TN for Williamson County Schools.

 The vote was 10-2 in favor of rescinding the anti-voucher resolution. [[people.board.Melissa Wyatt]] and [[people.board.Eric Welch]] were the "no" votes.
 Notably, [[people.board.Drason Beasley]] voted in favor of the anti-voucher resolution back in March.
 Then he voted to rescind it yesterday.